go-aah/docs/aah-project-file.md

 ```

 ### dep_get
-If application is missing any dependencies in `build import path` during a compile and build, aah CLI executes `go get <package>`.
+If application is missing any dependencies in `build import path` during a compile and build process, aah CLI executes `go get <package>`.
 If it's false then build shows error with list of dependencies which are not available.

 Default value is `false`.
 ```bash